w3f/polkadot-wiki/docs/general/constants-variables.md

 #### Sub-identity Deposit

-The creation of a Polkadot sub-identity required a deposit of <RPC network="kusamapeople" path="consts.identity.subAccountDeposit" defaultValue={6684333309} filter="humanReadable"/>.
+The creation of a Kusama sub-identity required a deposit of <RPC network="kusamapeople" path="consts.identity.subAccountDeposit" defaultValue={6684333309} filter="humanReadable"/>.

 </TabItem>